 Emergency Medical Services

 ANTHRAX

-Agent information: An aerobic, gram-positive, spore-forming bacteria that can cause
+Agent Information: An aerobic, gram-positive, spore-forming bacteria that can cause

 cutaneous, pulmonary, or gastrointestinal infection, as well as meningitis or sepsis.
-Incubation is typically one to seven days but can be up to two months for pulmonary anthrax and one to
+Incubation is typically 1-7 days, but can be up to two months for pulmonary anthrax and 1-12 days for cutaneous

-12 days for cutaneous anthrax.
+anthrax.